Ameobea/io-game/README.md

 ### Backend

+- Install Elixir with `brew install elixir`
+- Install all deps within `backend` with `mix deps.get`
+- Compile and start server with `mix phx.server`

 ### Frontend

 - You'll need to install Rust in order to build the frontend.
 I suggest using [Rustup](https://rustup.rs/).